 For a minimalist traveller who is always on the road, bringing a ton of books is not ideal.

 But I like to read so my go-to solution is e-books.
 Typically, I read e-books on my Samsung Note 10+ but the device is still pretty small.
 Enters the Kindle E-reader!

 The all-new Kindle Paperwhite waterproof reader allows you to read all your favourite books while you are travelling.
 The waterproof device has twice as much storage as before, and a single charge can last for weeks.
 The sleek and thin e-reader is small enough to pack in any backpacks but big enough for you to enjoy all your favourite books.
 There are several Kindle e-readers on the market, but there must be one that will fit all your requirements.

-A journal is a great gift, especially around Christmas time.
-It is a time for celebrating the past year and planning for the new year ahead.
+A journal is one of the best ssmall travel gifts specially around Christmas time: a time for celebrating the past year and planning for the new year ahead.